 by Corinne Moulder, Vice President, Business Development, Smith Publicity

-BookExpo 2018 marked Smith Publicity’s 16th year exhibiting.
+BookExpo 2018 marked Smith Publicity’s 16th year exhibiting our book promotion and publicity services.
 While much has changed over the years, there is one constant that keeps everyone coming back—a passion for books and authors.
 This year, Reed geared most of the panels and education sessions towards the resurgence of independent bookstores…and we obliged.

-Rolling into the full exhibition hall on Thursday, May 31 and Friday, June 1, our business development team, joined by Mike Onorato and a number of our creative publicists, handled over sixty meetings with publishers (traditional and independent), marketing consultants, independent authors, media, and other individuals who keep the book world in constant motion.
+Rolling into the full exhibition hall on Thursday, May 31 and Friday, June 1, our business development team, joined by Mike Onorato and a number of our creative publicists, handled more than sixty meetings with publishers (traditional and independent), marketing consultants, independent authors, media, and other individuals who keep the publishing and book marketing worlds in constant motion.

-We found time to catch up with many of our strategic partners who feel more like honorary Smith Publicity staffers than they do outside consultants.
+We found time to catch up with many of our strategic book marketing partners who feel more like honorary Smith Publicity staffers than they do outside consultants.
 We celebrated the many small presses new to the show and lamented over the void left by exhibitors from the past.
-We immersed ourselves in trend and content takeaways our media contacts shared with our eager team.
-Most importantly, we bonded as a team over the great appreciation we have for being a part of the fast-paced and vital role we play as book publicists in the ever-changing and always-relevant publishing industry.
+We immersed ourselves in the trend and content takeaways our media contacts shared with our eager team.
+Most importantly, we bonded as a team over the great appreciation we have for being book publicists in the ever-changing and always-relevant publishing industry.